Physical Therapist Assistant A.A.S. (PTA)

 - Apply Now

 The Physical Therapist Assistant (PTA) program at Lehigh Carbon Community College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 3030 Potomac Ave., Suite 100, Alexandria, Virginia 22305-3085; telephone: 703-706-3245; email: email@example.com

 .
 If needing to contact the program/institution directly, please call 610-799-1021 or email firstname.lastname@example.org

 This program will prepare the graduate to work under the supervision and direction of a licensed physical therapist in performing physical therapy treatments that include the following: therapeutic exercise, mechanical traction, massage, compression, heat, cold, sound, ultraviolet, water, and electricity; instruction in activities of daily living (ADL); and the use and care of braces, prostheses, and ambulation devices.The program includes clinical experience under the direction of a licensed physical therapist in health facilities.
 Students are responsible for transportation to and from these facilities which could be located up to one hour away from their home.
 The final clinical experience (PTA 208/Clinical Practice II) consists of two, seven(7)-week, forty (40)-hour a week sessions.Jobs for which graduates are expected to be qualified include physical therapist assistants practicing in hospitals, outpatient and private physical therapy practices, extended healthcare facilities, rehabilitation hospitals, and children’s centers.

 The curriculum of Lehigh Carbon Community College PTA program is designed to:

-2. Increase students’sensitivity to cultural and socioeconomic issues.
+2. Increase students’ sensitivity to cultural, social and economic issues.